rex-makusia/devpollinate/content/_index.md

 draft: false
 ---

-# 🌱 Welcome to Dev Pollinate – A DevOps Learning Hub
+# 🌱 Welcome to Dev Pollinate

 **Dev Pollinate** is a space where I document my DevOps journey, share lessons learned, and explore innovative ideas in cloud, automation, and engineering.
 Whether you're just starting or scaling DevOps in your organization, you'll find insights to guide your transformation.